mcho9734/MartinCho_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C2Xco2PSx_w?si=evDUAN3PfTF7yNpN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
+Second Milestone Key Details:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame